-Most people assume that if they begin to have memory problems it is either “natural” aging or bad luck.
+Most people assume that if they begin to have memory problems, it is either “natural” aging or bad luck.
 If a relative had Alzheimer’s disease, forgetfulness and dementia are blamed on genetic factors.
 But what if medications could be contributing to the epidemic of cognitive impairment that is affecting millions of people?
-This reader wants to know if such side effects are reversible:
+Doctors are not always good about warning patients about medication-related cognitive difficulties.

 Q. I’ve begun having some memory problems and they’ve made it difficult at times to function.
 Sometimes I forget how to use equipment I’ve used hundreds of times, or I have trouble with math that has always been easy for me.